Roman Era in Derby 2017

 My plan had been to overwhelm the right hand end of the enemy line and roll up the pedestrian Goths from there with the Foederate mounted component, but despite numerous overlaps and flank attacks this was still proving surprisingly difficult to engineer as the enemy infantry stood firm in the face of the mounted assault.

-As if possessed by the long-dead soul of Emperor Neros' gladiatorial by now badly bent pilum, the Auxilia were however doing a little better - although the overlap wasn't proving as decisive as maybe hoped, the enemy Auxilia had collapsed in the centre of their line and now the tide was going very much the way of the more decadent and less uniformed Auxilia on my side.
+After drinking Roman wine that tasted as if it was made from the tears of Kenneth William's Pompeiian disasterous campaign against the Persians, the Auxilia were however doing a little better - although the overlap wasn't proving as decisive as maybe hoped, the enemy Auxilia had collapsed in the centre of their line and now the tide was going very much the way of the more decadent and less uniformed Auxilia on my side.

 Going the other way however was the clash of cavalry - despite the Eliteness and weighth of numbers for the Ostrogoths, they had so far been unable to break through the line of well drilled professional Roman horsemen who faced them across the battlefield.
 With no victories and a smattering of defeats and markers the main thrust of my plan was unravelling fairly swiftly even as the wings started to win out.